D4rCM4rC/cadir/README.md

+# ATTENTION: USE BRANCH "debian".
+AT PRESENT DEBIAN 9 IS SUPPORTED

 # cadir
 If you suffer from many builds requesting the same vendor libraries than cadir can help!
 It works e.g. with composer or npm and all